On the Sensitivity of the Lasso to the Number of Predictor Variables: Technical Results

 First consider $\lambda \in I = [0,z_1)$.
 Since $nL_p(\lambda)$ is a continuous differentiable function for $\lambda \in I$, local extrema occur at points where the derivative is zero or at a boundary point.
 Taking the derivative with respect to $\lambda$,

 Since the derivative is a strictly increasing function of $\lambda$, a minimum occurs at $\lambda=0$ if the derivative is non-negative at that point.
 Hence a minimum occurs at $\lambda = 0 $ if $\beta_1 > \sum_{j=1}^p |z_j|$.
 Otherwise a minimum occurs at a point where the derivative is zero.
-It follows that
+Define